mehulagg/gitlab/doc/user/project/clusters/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/24580) in GitLab 11.8.

-You do not need to specify a base domain on cluster settings when using GitLab Serverless.
-The domain in that case is specified as part of the Knative installation.
-See [Installing Applications](#installing-applications).

 Specifying a base domain automatically sets `KUBE_INGRESS_BASE_DOMAIN` as an deployment variable.
 If you are using [Auto DevOps](../../../topics/autodevops/index.md), this domain is used for the different stages.
 For example, Auto Review Apps and Auto Deploy.

 The domain should have a wildcard DNS configured to the Ingress IP address.
-After Ingress has been installed (see [Installing Applications](#installing-applications)), you can either:
+You can either:

 - Create an `A` record that points to the Ingress IP address with your domain provider.
-- Enter a wildcard DNS address using a service such as nip.io or xip.io.
+- Enter a wildcard DNS address using a service such as `nip.io` or `xip.io`.
 For example, `192.168.1.1.xip.io`.

 To determine the external Ingress IP address, or external Ingress hostname: